 - This is where most of the action is, because these bots run Blink's many test suites.
-The bots are called "layout" bots because one of the biggest test suites is called LayoutTests, which is found in third_party/WebKit/LayoutTests and run as part of the webkit_tests step on these bots.
-LayoutTests can have different expected results on different platforms.
+The bots are called "layout" bots because one of the biggest test suites "Web Tests" was called LayoutTests, which is found in third_party/blink/web_tests and run as part of the webkit_tests step on these bots.
+Web tests can have different expected results on different platforms.
 To avoiding having to store a complete set of results for each platform, most platforms "fall back" to the results used by other platforms if they don't have specific results.
 Here's a diagram of the expected results fallback graph.

 - Leak bots

 - This also runs tests, but generally speaking we only care about memory failures on that bot.
-You can suppress ASAN-specific failures using the LayoutTests/ASANExpectations file.
+You can suppress ASAN-specific failures using the web_tests/ASANExpectations file.

 - Same deal as the ASAN bot, but catches a different class of failures.
-You can suppress MSAN-specific failures using the LayoutTests/MSANExpectations file.
+You can suppress MSAN-specific failures using the web_tests/MSANExpectations file.

 Generally speaking, developers are not supposed to land changes that knowingly break the bots (and the try jobs and the commit queue are supposed to catch failures ahead of time).
 However, sometimes things slip through ...

 To roll back patches, you can use either git revert or drover.
-You can also use "Revert Patchset" on the Rietveld issue.
+You can also use "Revert" button on Gerrit.

 The flakiness dashboard is a tool for understanding a test’s behavior over time.
 Originally designed for managing flaky tests, the dashboard shows a timeline view of the test’s behavior over time.
 The tool may be overwhelming at first, but the documentation should help.

-Use either #blink on irc.freenode.net or comment on the corresponding Rietveld issue to contact the author.
+Comment on the CL or send an email to contact the author.
 It is patch author's responsibility to reply promptly to your query.